pts-gordontang/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

 ## Introducing the Loyalty Partner API

-As a Loyalty Partner (LP), you can integrate with the LCP and all its applications with four simple calls.
+As a Loyalty Partner (LP), you can integrate with the LCP and all its applications with these simple calls.

 1. Member Validation
 1. Credit/Debit Posting
 1. Transfer Points to/from a member's account
 1. Transaction Retry (posting or transfer)
+1. Transaction Reversal
 1. Single Sign On (SSO)

 ![LP API](static/images/lp-overview.png)